eric-r-xu/DSBC/luther_mvp/README.md

   -domestic total gross (raw and logged)
   -adjusted total gross (raw and logged) based on number of months since release -studio
-  -number of theaters at wides release
+  -number of theaters at widest release
   -budget
   -month and season of release
   -year of release